The European Public Real Estate Association’s (EPRA) mission is to promote, develop and represent the European public real estate sector.

 EPRA provides effective and continuous leadership in matters of common interest by publishing research and encouraging discussion of issues impacting the property industry, both within the membership and with a wide range of stakeholders, including the EU institutions, governmental and regulator bodies and business partners.

-We support EPRA’s drive to bring parity to the comparability and quality of information provided to investors and other key stakeholders of this Report.
-With this in mind, for our 2018 Report, we have aimed to allow our audience to navigate to key areas of narrative in the Report and have highlighted these areas within our Report using the EPRA logo to aid identification.
+We support EPRA’s drive to bring parity to the comparability and quality of information provided to investors and other key stakeholders.
+With this in mind, we aim to allow our audience to navigate to key areas of narrative in our reporting and highlight these areas within our Reports using the EPRA logo to aid identification.

-We have also included all of our key EPRA performance metrics in one section within the Report as well as highlighting other specific metrics throughout the Report.
+We also include all of our key EPRA performance metrics in one section within our reporting as well as highlighting other specific metrics throughout our Reports.

 EPRA performance measures